-Students in the Department of Behavioral Sciences and Health Education (BSHE) study the way community and societal factors influence public health solutions and policies, and they develop skills to educate others about healthy practices and attitudes.
+Students in the Department of Behavioral, Social, and Health Education Sciences (BSHES) study the way community and societal factors influence public health solutions and policies, and they develop skills to educate others about healthy practices and attitudes.

 Our Mission: To better the health of all people by advancing knowledge and training tomorrow's leaders in how to change behavior and social conditions that influence health.

-The MPH degree in behavioral sciences and health education (BSHE) is geared toward students with an interest in human behavior, health communication, and policy.
+The MPH degree in behavioral, social, and health education sciences (BSHES) is geared toward students with an interest in human behavior, health communication, and policy.

 Learn more »

-The PhD program in behavioral sciences and health education (BSHE) is offered through Laney Graduate School.
+The PhD program in behavioral, social, and health education sciences (BSHES) is offered through Laney Graduate School.
 Students in the program identify, analyze, and intervene in today's most pressing health issues.

 Learn more »